-SRC 2.790 - 2.835 adopts the provisions of ORS 307.600 - 307.687 to stimulate the construction, or addition of, or conversion to multiple-unit housing in the designated core area of the City of Salem.
+The Project involves the development of a new multi-family building containing 105 residential living units and 29 onsite parking spaces.
+SRC 2.790 - 2.835 adopt the provisions of ORS 307.600 - 307.687 to stimulate the construction, or addition of or conversion to multiple-unit housing in the designated core area of the City of Salem.
 Criteria, standards, and other guidelines are further detailed in the Standards and Guidelines for The Multiple Unit Housing Tax Incentive Program, adopted by the Council.
 The applicable statutes, code, and criteria are shown below in bold print.
 This application was submitted prior to Council approving changes to the requirements for projects with 100 units or more of multiple family housing, and those new standards were not applied to this application.
 Following each criterion is a finding relative to the application.

-ORS 307.606(4): States that prior to accepting applications under ORS 307.600 to 307.637, cities and counties shall promulgate standards and guidelines to be utilized in considering applications and making determinations required by ORS 307.618.
+ORS 307.606(4): States that prior to accepting applications under ORS 307.600 to required by ORS 307.618.

+307.637, cities and counties shall promulgate standards and guidelines to be utilized in considering applications and making determinations recently updated them in 2022, through Resolution No. 2022-52.

-- Finding: The City has adopted Standards and Guidelines for the Program, and most recently updated them in 2021, through Resolution No. 2021-44. - ORS 307.612: Provides that the first year of the exemption for an approved project is the assessment year beginning January 1 immediately following the calendar year in which construction, addition or conversion is completed, determined by that stage in the construction process when, pursuant to ORS 307.330, the improvement would have gone on the tax rolls in the absence of the exemption provided for in ORS 307.600 to 307.637. - Finding: The Applicant has asked for exemption starting in 2022. - ORS 307.618: As applicable to this application, the City may approve an application under a program if the City finds: - (1) The owner has agreed to include one or more design or public benefit elements as specified by the city or the county; - (2) The project is or will be, at the time of completion, in conformance with all local plans and planning regulations, including special or district-wide plans developed and adopted pursuant to ORS chapters 195, 196, 197, 215 and 227 that are applicable at the time the application is approved. - (3) The owner has complied with the City's adopted Standards and Guidelines.
+Finding: The City has adopted Standards and Guidelines for the Program, and most the assessment year beginning January 1 immediately following the calendar year in which construction, addition or conversion is completed, determined by that stage in the construction process when, pursuant to ORS 307.330, the improvement would have gone on the tax rolls in the absence of the exemption provided for in ORS 307.600 to 307.637.

+ORS 307.612: Provides that the first year of the exemption for an approved project is receive a Certificate of Occupancy until 2026, the exemption would not start until 2027.

+Finding: The Applicant has asked for exemption starting in 2026.
+Should the Project not

+ORS 307.618: As applicable to this application, the City may approve an application under a program if the City finds:

+- (1) The owner has agreed to include one or more design or public benefit elements as specified by the city or the county; - (2) The project is or will be, at the time of completion, in conformance with all local plans and planning regulations, including special or district-wide plans developed and adopted pursuant to ORS chapters 195, 196, 197, 215 and 227 that are applicable at the time the application is approved. - (3) The owner has complied with the City's adopted Standards and Guidelines.